1.1. Clusters, nodes and cluster services

 For all participating hosts (cluster and node hosts), a new service discovery must be performed at the end so that all newly defined cluster services are first removed from the nodes and then added to the cluster.

-Under WATO > Hosts, first select all of the hosts that are involved and then click the Bulk discovery button.
+Under Setup > Hosts > Hosts, first select all hosts involved and then select from the menu Hosts > On Selected hosts > Discover services.
 On the Bulk discovery page, the first option Add unmonitored services and new host labels should produce the desired result.

 Click Start to begin the